Arizona Veterinary Dental Specialists will remain open during the COVID-19 pandemic.

 For more information and to learn the facts about anesthesia free pet dental cleaning offers we encourage you to visit www.avdc.org/AFD, a site specifically for pet owners and their questions about their pet's dental health.

 At Arizona Veterinary Dental Specialists we are strongly against anesthesia free dental cleanings and are commited to educating the public about the risks to their pets.
 A proper pet dental cleaning should always be performed by a veterinarian and involve safe anesthesia and dental radiographs.
 Learn about professional pet dental cleanings available at Arizona Veterinary Dental Specialists.

-Clint belongs to Anita who is a technician at our Scottsdale location.
+Chimi belongs to Vanessa who is a Technician at our Tucson location.